matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

 ## Instructions for Age 13

 1. Setup Circuit Playground Express:
-   - Follow the basic wiring instructions above
+   - Watch the setup [video](https://www.youtube.com/watch?v=3g-e80RkqtY) and follow the basic wiring instructions above
-   - Watch the setup video at: https://www.youtube.com/watch?v=3g-e80RkqtY
+   - For more control over your LEDs, you can connect them to separate pins:
+   - Connect first LED between A1 and GND
+   - Connect second LED between A2 and GND
+   - This allows you to control each LED independently in your code!
    - Connect board to computer via USB

 ### Installing CircuitPython (Do this first!)